White Chicks

-White Chicks (stylized as WHiTE CHiCKS) is a 2004 American buddy cop action comedy film directed by Keenen Ivory Wayans from a screenplay co-written by Wayans, Xavier Cook, Andy McElfresh, Michael Anthony Snowden, with additional contributions by and starring Marlon Wayans and Shawn Wayans.
+White Chicks is a 2004 American buddy cop action comedy film directed by Keenen Ivory Wayans from a screenplay co-written by Wayans, Andy McElfresh, Michael Anthony Snowden, with additional contributions by and starring his brothers Marlon and Shawn.
 It also stars Jaime King, Frankie Faison, Lochlyn Munro, and John Heard.
 In the film, two black FBI agent brothers go undercover as white women by using whiteface to protect two hotel heiresses from a kidnapping plot targeting socialites.

 Principal photography for White Chicks took place in Chilliwack and Victoria in British Columbia, and in The Hamptons in New York.
 It was theatrically released in the United States on June 23, 2004.
 The film received generally negative reviews upon release, and was nominated for five Golden Raspberry Awards, including Worst Picture.
 It grossed over $113.1 million worldwide, and has since come to be regarded as a cult classic.

 Plot

-In New York City, FBI agent brothers Marcus Anthony II and Kevin Copeland inadvertently ruin a drug bust.
-Their boss, Chief Elliott Gordon, offers them a reprieve if they safely escort sisters Brittany and Tiffany Wilson - the rich, shallow socialite daughters of Wilson Cruiseliners CEO Andrew Wilson, whom the police suspect will become the next victims in a string of high-profile kidnappings - to a weekend-long fashion event in the Hamptons.
-On the drive, the sisters' dog Baby leaps out of the car window, causing Kevin to lose control of the car.
-The sisters suffer minor facial cuts, but refuse to be seen with them.
-Kevin sends them into hiding and has a makeup expert friend create prosthetic disguises so he and Marcus can replace them.

-Kevin as Brittany and Marcus as Tiffany meet the sisters' three best friends – Lisa Anderson, Karen Googlestein, and Tori Wilson – and their rivals, Heather and Megan Vandergeld.
-Unbeknownst to Kevin and Marcus, they are being watched by Gordon, along with colleagues Vincent Gomez and Jake Harper, who are undercover posing as hotel staff.
-At the hotel, pro football player Latrell Spencer is attracted to Marcus/Tiffany, and Kevin sets his sights on New York One News reporter Denise Porter.
+In New York City, FBI agent brothers Marcus and Kevin Copeland inadvertently ruin a drug bust.
+Their boss, Chief Elliott Gordon, offers them a reprieve if they safely escort sisters Brittany and Tiffany Wilson - the rich, shallow socialite daughters of the Wilson Cruiseliners CEO, whom the police suspect are the next targets in a string of high-profile kidnappings - to a weekend-long fashion event in the Hamptons.
+On the drive, the sisters' dog Baby nearly leaps out of the car window, causing Kevin to lose control of the car.
+The sisters suffer minor facial cuts and refuse to be seen with them.
+Kevin sends them into hiding and has his makeup expert friend Josh create prosthetic disguises so he and Marcus can replace the sisters.
+Kevin as Brittany and Marcus as Tiffany meet the sisters' three best friends – Lisa Anderson, Karen Googlestein, and Tori Wilson – as well as their rivals, Heather and Megan Vandergeld, and their father Warren.
+Gordon, along with colleagues Vincent Gomez and Jake Harper, pose as hotel staff to watch Kevin and Marcus, with both parties unaware of each other.
+At the hotel, a black pro basketball player Latrell Spencer, who is attracted exclusively to 'white chicks', takes a strong interest in Marcus/Tiffany, and Kevin sets his sights on New York One News reporter Denise Porter.

 At the Vandergelds' annual charity auction, Latrell wins a dinner date at a restaurant with Marcus/Tiffany.
-While Latrell takes Marcus/Tiffany to a restaurant, Kevin, believing Denise likes rich men, pretends to be Latrell and takes Latrell's car to drive Denise to Latrell's house.
-There, he hears about criminal Ted Burton turning the tables on Heather and Megan's father, Warren.
+Believing Denise likes rich men, Kevin pretends to be Latrell, takes Latrell's car as he takes Marcus/Tiffany on the date, to drive Denise to Latrell's house.
+There, he hears that the suspect, Ted Burton, has become rich after being released from prison and has no incentive to kidnap the Wilsons.
 With Kevin becoming romantically involved with Denise and Marcus/Tiffany unsuccessfully trying to reject Latrell, their combined antics put them under Gomez and Harper's suspicion.